aolarchive/node-multipass/README.md

     <td>Deletes a particular auth profile for the currently-authenticated user, based the given 'provider' and 'providerId' values.</td>
   </tr>
 </table>

+### Authentication
+#### API Authentication
+All requests to the API require authentication via an appId and appSecret.
+These are included in the request with a standard HTTP basic Authorization header.
+The appId and apPSecret are managed by a separate app included with Multipass.

+Ex: `Authorization: basic base64{appId:appSecret}`

+#### UserId
+Most requests also require a userId (unless noted otherwise) which can be any string provided by the end user.
+The userId is unique per appId.
+It is included in the request with a custom header, `X-Multipass-User`.

+Ex: `X-Multipass-User: KorbenDallas`

+The user context is the combination of an appId and userId, i.e. `{ appId:'', userId:'' }`, and used to identify a unique user object.

 ### Method Override
 The API allows method override with POST, so for instance to perform a DELETE, you can perform a POST and include `_method="delete"` in the post body.